San Francisco orders public not to leave home 'except for essential needs'

 "The new public health order that we're announcing will require San Franciscans to remain at home with exceptions only for essential outings," she said.
 "These measures will be disruptive to daily life, but there is no need to panic."

-It's the largest city to impose an in-home curfew or other stay-home order in the United States so far.
-Similar orders will apply in several Bay Area counties until April 7, she said, though she added that date could change depending on the advice of health officials.
+It's the largest city to impose an in-home curfew or other stay-home order in the U.S. so far.
+Similar orders will apply in several San Francisco Bay Area counties until April 7, she said, although she added that the date could change depending on the advice of health officials.

-Pharmacies, grocery stores, banks, gas stations and essential government services will remain open, as will restaurants but for takeout and delivery orders only, Breed said.
+Pharmacies, grocery stores, banks, gas stations and essential government services will remain open, as will restaurants, but only for takeout and delivery orders, Breed said.
 Bars and gyms will close.
-“Your garbage will be picked up,” she said.
+"Your garbage will be picked up," she said.

-Failure to comply will be a misdemeanor offense, Police Chief Bill Scott said, but he and other officials said they’re hoping for voluntary compliance.
+Failure to comply will be a misdemeanor, Police Chief Bill Scott said, but he and other officials said they're hoping for voluntary compliance.

-It appeared to be the most extreme measure taken nationwide in response to the pandemic, and echoed similar steps taken in several European and Asian cities.
+It appeared to be the most extreme measure taken nationwide in response to the pandemic, echoing similar steps taken in several European and Asian cities.

-“The virus is here in San Francisco.
-We must practice social distancing to slow it down,” Dr. Grant Colfax, director of the city’s Department of Public Health, said at the news conference.
+"The virus is here in San Francisco.
+We must practice social distancing to slow it down," Dr. Grant Colfax, director of the city's Public Health Department, said at the news conference.

 "Every hour counts," he said.